oliyan/js/jscourse.md

 ## Factory Functions

 1. Just like constructor functions, it is used to create objects.
 In other words, a factory function is a function that can return a newly created object.
+2. It is convention to define a Factory function in camelNotation()

 ```js
 function createCircle(parm1,parm2){